Smart lad, to slip betimes away

 What the nation saw in the disastrous debate in late June was Biden as Captain Ahab (eyes glazed, thoughts incoherent and spluttering) trying to get a harpoon into the white whale—Donald Trump.
 Biden’s performance was proof of Charles de Gaulle’s remark that “old age is a shipwreck.”

 More than two years ago, I wrote a column for the Wall Street Journal, in which (being three years older than Biden), I warned him about his rapidly advancing old age and advised him not to run for a second term.
 There is no reason why the president of the United States should listen to me.
 But, as Biden likes to say: Guess what?
-If he had listened (and just to me), he would have spared the country and himself some of our current travails.
+If he had listened (and not just to me), he would have spared the country and himself some of our current travails.

 Photo by Andrew Leyden/NurPhoto via Getty Images